Arlet Levandi: 2024–25 season

 Levandi started the season by returning to the Junior Grand Prix series, taking bronze at 2024 JGP Turkey and finishing sixth at 2024 JGP Slovenia.
 Going on to compete on the 2024–25 ISU Challenger Series, Levandi finished eleventh at the 2024 CS Trophée Métropole Nice Côte d'Azur, fifth at the 2024 CS Tallinn Trophy, and fifth at the 2024 CS Golden Spin of Zagreb.

 In mid-December, Levandi competed at the 2025 Estonian Championships, where he won the bronze medal on the senior level and the gold medal on the junior level.
 The following month, Levandi competed at the 2025 Winter World University Games in Turin, Italy, where he finished in tenth place.

 In February, Levandi won the gold medal at the 2025 Tallink Hotels Cup and eighth at the 2025 World Junior Championships.
 “Oh my god, I am so happy!” said Levandi after the free skate.
 “I always dreamed of landing the triple Axel on a big stage, and I actually did it.
 It just feels incredible!
 I’m almost lost for words right now.
 It’s just such a different experience doing it in competition compared to practice.
 I think the difference today was that I really didn’t think too much, I just let my muscle memory take over.”

+2025–26 season

+Levandi opened the season by winning gold at the 2025 Crystal Skate Open.
+He went on to compete at three 2025–26 Challenger Series, finishing fourth at the 2025 CS Trialeti Trophy, bronze at the 2025 CS Tallinn Trophy, and silver at the 2025 CS Golden Spin of Zagreb.
+Between the latter two events, Levandi also won gold at the 2025 Lõunakeskus Trophy and at the 2025 Volvo Open Cup.

+In mid-December, he won the bronze medal at the 2025 Estonian Championships for a fourth-consecutive time.
+Levandi then finished the season by winning four consecutive gold medals at the 2026 Volvo Open Cup, 2026 Tallink Hotels Cup, 2026 Sonja Henie Trophy, and 2026 Crystal Skate Spring.